macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 26: August 5, 2019

+**Today's Progress**: #R6D26 Started work on the Newsweek site solo project.  #Ruby kata solved: #Repl.it "Trees and Graphs: Is it balanced?" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 580 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

+## Day 25: August 4, 2019

+**Today's Progress**: #R6D25 Managed to solve the coding challenge with a little help.
+I was so close to the correct answer but I could not see it.  #Ruby kata solved: #Codewars "Bingo ( Or Not )" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 580 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 24: August 3, 2019

 **Today's Progress**: #R6D24 Still having problems with a particular coding challenge.  #Ruby kata solved: #Codewars "Line Type Parser", "Given an array of numbers, which are perfect squares?" #100DaysOfCode #javascript #React #freeCodeCamp #microverse